The Right Questions to Ask During an Interview

 Junk

 Junk questions have the potential for greatness in every interview.
-While they may be junk, or sometimes a little more than junk, they should be planned for with the same amount of effort as other questions.
+While they may be junk, or sometimes a little more than junk, they should be planned for with the same effort as other questions.

 For example, "When did you decide to pursue a career in the military?"